bfildier/Fildier2020/README.md

 - functions/ contain user-defined python modules for tasks such as computing statistical distributions, thermodynamic and physical formulas, data manipulation and plotting

-- scripts/ contains Jupyter notebooks used to explore the data and draw figures as well as a series of bash scripts used to convert notebooks into Python scripts and further automate the analysis
+- scripts/ contains scripts used to calculate statistics and notebooks used to draw figures as well as scripts used to automate the analysis in scripts/batch_scripts/

 - results/RCE_MPDATAxTKExCAMxSAM1MOM_4000x4000x15_256x256x64/ contains intermediate
 results used for final display, classified per simulation type.
 Simulation names